Montenotte campaign: Before the campaign

-Aim and Geography
+Aim and geography

 The government of the First French Republic wished to drive Sardinia-Piedmont out of the First Coalition.
 To achieve this aim, the French Army of Italy first had to defeat Michelangelo Alessandro Colli-Marchi's 21,000-man Sardinian army (including 4,000 Austrians) and Johann Peter Beaulieu's 28,000-strong Habsburg army.

-Several passes and river valleys crossed the Ligurian Alps mountain chain between the Italian Riviera and Piedmont.
+Several passes and river valleys crossed the Ligurian Alps between the Italian Riviera and Piedmont.
 From west to east, they were the Col de Tende which was guarded on the north by the fortress city of Cuneo, the Tanaro River which passed through Ceva, the Colle di Cadibona between Savona and Carcare, the Col di Giovo near Sassello, the Turchino Pass north of Voltri and the Bocchetta Pass north of Genoa.
 The coastal strip to the south was not sufficient to support an army unless it was well supplied.
 However, to the north, Piedmont and the Po valley were rich in resources.
 The theater of operations stretched from the Col de Tende on the west to Voltri on the east.

 The town of Savona lies on the coast, 56 km west of Genoa.
 Going northwest from Savona, a road crosses the Colle di Cadibona and reaches Carcare on the Bormida River, 20 km from Savona.
 Continuing west from Carcare, the road passes through Millesimo after another 8 km.
 Crossing a divide near the hamlet of Montezemolo, the highway descends into the Tanaro River valley at the small fortress of Ceva.
 From Millesimo to Ceva is about 21 km.
 From Ceva to Mondovì is a distance of 22 km.
 Once past Mondovì, the road exits the mountains and enters the plains around the fortress of Cuneo (Coni).
 Cuneo is 25 km west of Mondovì.
 The battle site at Montenotte Superiore is located on a side road 15 km northeast of Carcare.
 Dego is 12 km north of Carcare.
 Acqui, lies about 41 km to the north of Dego.